Contents

 Kotor City Walls Map

-Kotor City Walls Walk Only 1350 Steps To The Top Are You Ready
+Kotor City Walls Walk Only 1350 Steps To The Top Are You Ready?

-Starting at the North Gate in Kotor Old Town (which dates from 1540) at 8.15 am we paid our entrance fee of 3 euros per person (2020 price is now 8 euros) and started the long ascent.
+Starting at the North Gate in Kotor Old Town (which dates from 1540) at 8.15 am we paid our entrance fee of 8 euros and started the long ascent.
 It is always wise not to count the steps, I tend to do that, but chatting and stopping for the many photographic opportunities took my mind off it.
-Anyway, it was 520 steps to the small church on the hill of St John – Our Lady of the Health. (no I did not count them, promotional material gave me the information)

 Our Lady of the Health Church Kotor

-Our Lady of the Health Church was constructed as a votive church during the 15th century in baroque style but with a gothic arch.
+Our Lady of the Health Church was constructed as a votive church during the 15th century in baroque style but with a Gothic arch.
 The Church tower with 3 bells was an added addition during the 18th century, the bells are famous, they were made in the bell foundry De Poli in Vittorio Veneto (Italy).

 The crypt inside the small church relates to the Kotor family – Bolic.
 In the front of the church lies the tomb of Count Anton Lukovic, a citizen of Kotor.